Calibrating Decision Robustness via Inverse Conformal Risk Control: Methodology

-which can be derived by relaxing the ceiling operator in \eqref{eq:alpha-hat}.
-This form requires only the empirical average calibration loss $\bar{\ell}_n(\lambda)$ plus an adjustment $B/(n+1)$ that accounts for the worst-case contribution of the unseen test point, guaranteed to lie in $[0,B]$ by Assumption~\ref{ass:bound}.
-This conservative correction is crucial for ensuring validity: without it, the empirical estimate alone would not guarantee coverage on new data.
-The complexity of computing $\bar{\ell}_n(\lambda)$ is linear in the number of calibration samples, and the adjustment is constant, making $\hat\alpha(\lambda)$ efficient to evaluate for each candidate $\lambda$.
+which can be obtained by relaxing the ceiling operator in \eqref{eq:alpha-hat}.
+This form requires only the empirical average calibration loss $\bar{\ell}_n(\lambda)$ plus an adjustment $B/(n+1)$ that accounts for the worst-case contribution of the unseen test point, guaranteed to lie in $[0, B]$ by Assumption~\ref{ass:bound}.
+The complexity of computing $\bar{\ell}_n(\lambda)$ is linear in the number of calibration samples, and the adjustment is constant, making $\hat\alpha(\lambda)$ itself efficient to evaluate.

-Finally, we construct the miscoverage–regret frontier using the above estimator as follows: For each candidate robustness level $\lambda$, we first solve the robust problem in \eqref{eq:robust_opt} to obtain the decision rule $z_\lambda^*(\cdot)$, then evaluate the induced miscoverage and regret losses on calibration data.
+Finally, we construct the miscoverage-regret frontier using the above estimator as follows: for each candidate robustness level $\lambda \in \Lambda$, we first solve the robust problem in \eqref{eq:robust_opt} to obtain the decision rule $z_\lambda^*(\cdot)$, then evaluate the induced miscoverage and regret losses on calibration data.
 These empirical averages are corrected using the conservative adjustment in Proposition~\ref{prop:estimator} to yield valid upper-bound estimates of risk.
 Collecting the pairs $\big(\hat\alpha_I(\lambda),\hat\alpha_R(\lambda)\big)$ across all $\lambda$ forms the empirical frontier, which is then Pareto-pruned to remove dominated points.

-The pseudocode in \Cref{alg} summarizes the entire proposed method.
+We note that the primary computational bottleneck of the enumeration-based procedure is the need to solve \eqref{eq:robust_opt} for each (discretized) element of the index set $\Lambda$.
+However, this cost is often manageable when $z^\ast_\lambda(\cdot)$ admits closed-form solutions or can be efficiently solved by off-the-shelf solvers, so this computational complexity is standard in the multi-objective optimization literature \cite{miettinen1999nonlinear}.
+We also validated this through our empirical analysis (\Cref{sec:exp3}).